rdpickard/100_days_of_code_2022/day_3/README.md

 ```
 This is the expected output.
 The test files `small_*` are chopped up pieces of `test_files/big_sample_from_top.txt`.
-Diff'ing the `output .txt`
+Diff'ing the `output.txt`
-shows the file_joiner program rememberable the pieces and stipped out overlaps.
+shows the file_joiner program reassembled the pieces and stripped out overlaps.

 ### If I was to do more